Sharon Azrieli: Professional work

-In 2018, Sharon performed at the Metropolitan Opera as Sister Dolcina in Puccini's Suor Angelica.
-In 2019 Sharon performed at the National Arts Centre in Ottawa, singing Marcellina in Mozart's The Marriage of Figaro under conductor Alexander Shelley.
-She performed regularly in her hometown of Montreal with L'Orchestre Classique de Montréal under the late conductor Boris Brott.
-In 2019, featuring restored violins previously owned by Holocaust victims and survivors, Sharon performed with L'Orchestre Métropolitain under Dutch conductor Vincent De Kort as part of the Violins of Hope concert.
-In October 2021, she performed the compositions of the late composer Pierre Mercure as a soloist for the New-York based Talea Ensemble at the DiMenna Center for Classical Music.
+In October 2021, she performed the compositions of the late composer Pierre Mercure as a soloist for the New York-based Talea Ensemble at the DiMenna Center for Classical Music.
 Of Azrieli's excerpt, Noémie Chemali from BlogCritics wrote:"Dissidence by the late Canadian composer Pierre Mercure was next on the program with Sharon Azrieli as soprano soloist.
 I must say, this piece was a perfectly packaged little gem, short yet so full of contrasting emotions, keeping me on the edge of my chair throughout.
-This composition could not have been executed so perfectly without the poise of such an accomplished performer as Ms. Azrieli and the virtuosity of all of the players in the Talea Ensemble."In June 2022, Sharon performed with the musicians of the Orchestre Classique de Montréal under the baton of Geneviève Leclair for the Benefit Gala Celebrating the Life and Legacy of Maestro Boris Brott.
-In the following July, Sharon performed and taught a masterclass in Athens and Syros, Greece, for the sixteenth Festival of the Aegean.
-In August, Sharon toured five cities in South America with violinist Alexandre da Costa and the Orchestre Symphonique de Longueuil.
-Concerts were held in Bogota, Medellin, Porto Alegre, Rio de Janeiro and Sao Paulo.
+This composition could not have been executed so perfectly without the poise of such an accomplished performer as Ms. Azrieli and the virtuosity of all of the players in the Talea Ensemble."

+In June 2022, Azrieli performed with the musicians of the Orchestre Classique de Montréal under the baton of Geneviève Leclair for the Benefit Gala Celebrating the Life and Legacy of Maestro Boris Brott.
+In the following July, she performed and taught a masterclass in Athens and Syros, Greece, for the sixteenth Festival of the Aegean.
+In August, Azrieli toured five cities in South America with violinist Alexandre Da Costa and the Orchestre Symphonique de Longueuil.
+Concerts were held in Bogotá, Medellín, Porto Alegre, Rio de Janeiro, and São Paulo.

+In October 2022, she performed the world premier of Aharon Harlap's Out of the depths have I cried unto Thee, O Lord, a suite of psalms set for voice and symphony orchestra at Maison Symphonique with the Orchestre Métropolitain under the direction of Alexandre Bloch.

+In April 2023, Azrieli performed as Soprano with the Orchestre Classique de Montréal.
+She sang songs by Michel Legrand taken from her album, A Tribute to Michel Legrand, which was released in 2022.
+She played the role of Helen in the film Irena's Vow, which premiered at the Toronto International Film Festival on September 10, 2023.

+In October 2023, Sharon Azrieli performed the European premiere of 2022 Jewish Music laureate Aharon Harlap's Out of the depths have I cried unto Thee, O Lord, for soprano and orchestra at Cadogan Hall.

+In March 2024, Azrieli performed Aharon Harlap's Out of the depths have I cried unto Thee, O Lord at Alice Tully Hall with the Orchestra of St. Luke's, conducted by Steven Mercurio.
+It was the U.S. premiere of the works by the 2022 Azrieli Music Prizes winners.

+In June 2024, Azrieli sang a selection of Jewish songs in different languages from various time periods in a recital honoring Jacob Israël de Haan in the Uilenburgersjoel in Amsterdam.

+Also in June 2024, Azrieli performed at the Berlin Philharmonic alongside pianist Mikhail Shekhtman and cellist Arseniy Chubachin.
+She sang pieces by Tchaikovsky, Sol Zim and Bizet, in addition to a medley by Naomi Shemer.